I advocate making your code as unsophisticated as possible.

 As children, we studied these:

-These types of functions should be the foundataion for your software project.
+These types of functions should be the foundation for your software project.
 They have three important properties.

-No Side Causes A side cause is less commented on, but is very important for keeping your code dumb.
-Consider:
+A side cause is less commented on, but is very important for keeping your code dumb.

 magic-multiply has no side-effects.
 But clearly it has side-causes.
 The value of x will determine the output of